-The University of Nevada, Reno Extension’s Herds & Harvest Program is hosting a new Farm to Fork Certification Program, 6 – 8 p.m., Wednesdays, March 2 – 30.
+The University of Nevada, Reno Extension’s Herds & Harvest Program is hosting a Farm to Fork Certification Program, 6 – 8 p.m., Wednesdays, April 19 – May 17.
 The courses in this program will offer information for beginning farmers and ranchers on the process of livestock and poultry production, from raising livestock to selling the products on the market.

 The program’s courses will be conducted via Zoom and will draw upon the knowledge and experience of established Nevada livestock and poultry producers and University experts.
 There will also be an in-person field trip touring local farms and ranches.
 Participants who complete the course will receive their Farm to Fork Level 1 Certification.
 Course topics include:

-- March 23: Defining grow local and developing marketing plans: focusing on developing a grow local product, creating a marketing plan and how to sell a local product.
+- May 10: Defining grow local and developing marketing plans: focusing on developing a grow-local product, creating a marketing plan and how to sell a local product.

 - Field trip dates announced upon registration: Field trips to tour local farms and ranches.
 Participants can choose which one of the two tours they wish to take, according to their location and interests.

-Persons in need of special accommodations or assistance should call or notify Paul Lessick, civil rights and compliance coordinator, at Paul's email or 702-257-5577 at least three days prior to the scheduled event.
+Persons in need of special accommodations or assistance should contact Paul Lessick, civil rights and compliance coordinator, or 702-257-5577 at least five days prior to the scheduled event with their needs or for more information.

 The Extension Herds & Harvest Program combines a series of workshops on different topics and provides educational business management and mentoring skill building to support Nevada agricultural producers.
 This project was supported by the Beginning Farmer and Rancher Development Program of the National Institute of Food and Agriculture.